 Yes, same proof of residency requirements and fees apply.

-If you have a handicapped license plate or permanent placard hanging from your mirror, you do not need to purchase a Lakefront Parking Decal.
-If you were given a temporary handicap placard, then you will need to purchase a Lakefront Parking Decal.
+If you have a handicapped license plate or permanent placard (blue or red) hanging from your mirror, you do not need to purchase a Lakefront Parking Decal.
+If you were given a temporary handicap placard (yellow or grey), then you will need to purchase a Lakefront Parking Decal.

-The Caregiver and the Primary Household Member will need to purchase the Lakefront Parking Decal together at the Recreation Center of Highland Park.
-The caregiver will need to provide their driver’s license and vehicle information to receive a Resident Lakefront Parking Decal.
+Senior/Elderly Caregiver’s and the Primary Household Member will need to purchase the Lakefront Parking Decal together at Park Fitness.
+The Primary Household Member will need to provide their proof of residency and the Caregiver’s license plate number to receive one Resident Lakefront Parking Decal.

 You will have to purchase a brand-new one.

-Residents: Lower Rosewood, Upper Rosewood, Park Avenue (North Lot), Millard Park, Moraine Park & Dog Beach.
+Residents: Lower Rosewood (823 Sheridan Rd), Upper Rosewood (45 Roger Williams Ave), Park Avenue (North Lot), Millard Park, Moraine Park & Dog Beach.
 Valid dawn to dusk every day.

-Non-Residents: Upper Rosewood, Park Avenue (North Lot), Millard Park, Moraine Park & Dog Beach.
+Non-Residents: Upper Rosewood (45 Roger Williams Ave), Park Avenue (North Lot), Millard Park, Moraine Park & Dog Beach.
 Valid dawn to dusk every day.

 The Lakefront Parking Decal needs to be affixed to the lower passenger side windshield of the vehicle, no exceptions.